AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 **Q**: How do performance reviews work?
 Do engineers review their peers and managers?
 What do you do in case of a bad review of a manager?

 _Relates to_: Equality, Career Advancement

+## What is an appropriate number of questions to ask?

+This is quite an extensive list.
+Chances are we won't be able to ask all of them in a single interview.
+Most interviews keep only the last couple of minutes for questions.
+However, when interviewing for jobs, there are often multiple rounds.
+I would suggest choosing questions to ask at the different stages.
+After all, some questions are better answered by a hiring manager, while others are better answered by a person working in a similar role.

+One thing I have not tried so far but intend to try next time I am interviewing is conducting a [reverse interview](https://blog.pragmaticengineer.com/reverse-interviewing/){target="_blank"} after I have negotiated the offer to get any unanswered questions answered.

 ## Conclusion